 Class relations hasLocationRelatedEvent An Event related to a Location.
-Etc. Other relationships can be associated with an Location .
+Etc. Many other relationships can be associated with a Location .
 See EBU Tech 3293, EBUCore.
-Class properties locationId To identify a Location in a system of defined locations. locationName The name of a Location . locationDescription The description of a Location. locationType The type of Location.
-Etc. Other properties can be associated with a Location.
+Class properties locationId To identify a Location in a system of defined locations. locationName The name of a Location. locationDescription The description of a Location . locationType The type of Location .
+Etc. Many other properties can be associated with a Location .
 See EBU Tech 3293, EBUCore (incl.
 GPS coordinates) or GeoNames .